There are no domestic flights in Réunion.

-The traffic, the haste of most motorists and the steep and precarious nature of the mountain roads means that those considering cycling as a form of transport in Réunion should be prepared for some hair-raising and potentially dangerous situations.
+The traffic, the haste of most motorists and the steep and precarious nature of the mountain roads mean that those considering cycling as a form of transport in Réunion should be prepared for some hair-raising and potentially dangerous situations.

 Réunion's major towns and many of the little ones in between are linked by bus.
 The island's bus service is known as Car Jaune (www.carjaune.re) and has distinctive yellow buses.
 The main bus station is on Blvd Lancastel on the St-Denis seafront.

 Buses on most routes run between about 6am and 7pm Monday to Saturday, with a limited number of services on Sunday.
 You can buy a ticket from the driver as you board (except in the main bus stations, where you get them at vending machines).
 To get the bus to stop, you ring the bell or clap your hands twice loudly.

 Car Jaune provides regional minibus services for several areas on the island; they run from St-Benoît, St-Joseph, Ste-Rose, St-Leu and St-Paul.
 These convoluted local routes can be fairly confusing, particularly if you don't speak much French.
 Of most use to travellers are the buses from St-André to Salazie, Salazie to Hell-Bourg, Grand Îlet and Le Bélier, and the buses from St-Louis to Cilaos, Îlet à Cordes and Bras-Sec.